Dam4323/olap_generator/README.md

 This cube could be uploaded on a mondrian platform (also pentaho platform) to be exploited;

 # Distribution
-You could find distribution for Windows (Linux coming soon)
+You could find distribution for Windows in the distribution folder (Linux coming soon)

 # Support
-At this link you could find a few documentation to use this software
+At this link you could find a few documentation to use this software : https://github.com/Dam4323/olap_generator/blob/main/docs/OLAP_Generator.pdf

 # Credentials
 Tkinter theme use come from this repo : https://github.com/rdbende/Forest-ttk-theme